battsatac/Domoticz-Zigate-Wiki/en-eng/Plugin-Installation.md

 1. Installation from GitHub Repository

-   1. If you are installing and be using the Plugin with a PiZigate you have some follow some pre-requisities
+   1. If you are installing and using the plugin with a PiZigate you have to check some pre-requisities :
       * You must be on a Raspbian distribution
       * You must install the wiringPi package to get access to gpio commands
       * A Cookbook for PiZigate on an RPI3B+ is available [here](https://github.com/pipiche38/Domoticz-Zigate-Wiki/blob/master/en-eng/PiZigate-RPI3B+-Cookbook.md)